ZigZagT/Dubuntu/README.md

 - `ssh_host_rsa_key`: override /etc/ssh/ssh_host_rsa_key, the host rsa key.
 Will be generated automatically if not exists.
 - `zsh_history`: override `/root/.zsh_history` in VM.

-## What's Inside
-- Ubuntu xenial (16.04)
-- basic network utils like telnet, ping, etc.
-- lsb
-- ssh server
-- oh my zsh
-- docker engine
-- python2 and python3
-- ...

 ## Know Issues
-- Because Docker for Mac is running in a real virtual machine([hyperkit](https://github.com/moby/hyperkit)), after a long sleep, the hyperkit may have its clock drift, which may cause the ssh connection fails.
-Re-run `./start.sh` to workaround.
+- Because Docker for Mac is running in a real virtual machine([hyperkit](https://github.com/moby/hyperkit)), after a long sleep, the hyperkit may have its clock drift, which may cause the ssh connection fails. restart the container to workaround.
+- `/shared/zsh_history` currently not working

 ## TODO
 - Setup node.js dev environment